Regulation of Cellular Function and Gene Expression by Extracellular Matrix Components in Tumor Cells and Opportunistic Pathogens

 Host colonization and vascular dissemination of Candida albicans.
 Because clinical isolates of Candida sp. are increasingly resistant to the available antifungal agents, new approaches are needed to prevent and treat these infections in cancer patients.
 We found that hemoglobin specifically induces expression of a C. albicans receptor for the host matrix protein fibronectin.
 This response is mediated by a hemoglobin receptor and is conserved among pathogenic species in the Candida genus.
 We identified a hemoglobin-induced cell wall protein that binds to fibronectin and cloned several novel genes that are rapidly induced in cells exposed to hemoglobin in vitro or by incubation in the vascular compartment of rabbits.
 One of these genes, HBR1, is essential for vegetative growth and is haploinsufficient for regulation of mating type locus genes, white-opaque switching, and some stress responses.
 A second hemoglobin-induced gene was identified as a heme oxygenase, which is essential for growth on iron-limiting medium and metabolizes exogenous heme to α-biliverdin.
 These changes in gene expression define a new differentiation pathway by which C. albicans adapts to the vascular compartment of its host.
 Understanding the signal transduction pathways that regulate this differentiation pathway could lead to new therapeutic targets to manage disseminated candidemia.

 Dr. Roberts received his B.S. in Chemistry from the Massachusetts Institute of Technology and his Ph.D. in Biological Chemistry from The University of Michigan.
-After postdoctoral training at Michigan and in the Laboratory of Biochemical Pharmacology of the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), he became a research chemist in the NIDDK and later joined the NCI as chief of the Biochemical Pathology Section.
-He serves on peer review panels and on the editorial boards of the Journal of Biological Chemistry, PLoS One, Scientific Reports, and Cellular and Molecular Life Sciences.
-His research interests include tumor cell-matrix interactions, angiogenesis, redox biology, the biochemistry of cell surface carbohydrates, and host-pathogen interactions.
+After postdoctoral training at Michigan and in the Laboratory of Biochemical Pharmacology of the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), he became a Research Chemist in the NIDDK and later joined the NCI as head of the Biochemical Pathology Section.
+He serves on peer review panels and on editorial boards including PLoS One, Scientific Reports, Journal of Cell Communication and Signaling, and Cellular and Molecular Life Sciences.
+His research interests include tumor cell-matrix interactions, tumor immunology, angiogenesis, redox biology, the biochemistry of cell surface carbohydrates, and host-pathogen interactions.
+Recent awards include election to Faculty of 1000 in 2014, elected Fellow of the American Association for the Advancement of Science in 2014, NCI Director's Merit Award in 2016, and NIH Federal Technology Transfer Awards 2014-2017.